Sakorona/SDVMods/ClimatesOfFerngill/README.md

 - stamina system overhauled that you won't get sick from something you can't suffer from events at the time.
 - bad moon rising: blood moons will appear.
 - new sprites, thanks to eemie, that more closely match the vanilla ones!
+- lunar events now have a 20% chance to not trigger
+- stamina system now factors in luck and a few other things.

 v1.1.12p5
  - overhauled stamina system to correct an odd error.
 See writeup for more details.